theauk/Udacity-Front-End-Nanodegree/Project 5 - Travel App/readme.md

 The [GeoNames API](http://www.geonames.org/) is used to obtain the coordinates for the destination, which are then used to get the weather forecast from the [Weatherbit API](https://www.weatherbit.io/).
 If the trip is less than 16 days away, a forecast is provided.
 For trips further away, historical data is used to predict the weather.
 Lastly, the [Pixabay API](https://pixabay.com/) is used to get the destination image.

 ### Extras
-- The user can add an end date, and the length of the trip is displayed.
+- Adds an end date so that the length of the trip is displayed.
-- Pulls an image from the destination country if the city brings up no results.
+- An image is pulled from the destination country if the city yields no results.
+- The user can save a trip and view it again later.
+- The user can remove a trip from the saved trip list.

 ## The Project Includes
 - HTML, CSS, and Javascript